 This post contains affiliate links for the products I use in my kitchen.

 - Whisk cocoa, sugars, and salt together in small saucepan then slowly whisk in water.

 - Place saucepan over medium heat and continue to whisk until cocoa and sugars are dissolved and it starts to simmer.
 Do not boil or you will get a burnt taste.
 We're not trying to reduce because we aren't using a lot of water.

 - Remove from heat and whisk in vanilla.

 - Allow to cool.
 Store in squeeze bottle or mason jar.

-- Mix with milk for a delicious chocolatey drink or use as a topping.
+- Mix with milk or use as a topping.